 The Family Educational Rights and Privacy Act (“FERPA”), a federal law, provides students with certain rights with respect to their education records.
 These rights are:

-D. A College official includes any of the following when that person has a legitimate educational interest in having access to the information:
+A College official includes any of the following when that person has alegitimate educational interestin having access to the information:

 A College official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

-E. The College may release Directory Information about you unless you have advised the College to the contrary.
-The College has designated the following information as Directory Information: name; address; telephone number; email address; major field of study; participation in officially recognized activities and sports; dates of attendance, grade level and enrollment status; and degrees, honors and awards received.
+The College may release Directory Information about you unless you have advised the College to the contrary.
+The College has designated the following information as Directory Information: name; city of residence; major field of study; dates of attendance/enrollment; and credentials earned and dates awarded.

 Family Policy Compliance Office